-Check engine oil.
-Add oil as necessary.
-See Maintenance and Lubrication → Check Engine Oil Level.
-For other possible causes, see Troubleshooting → Engine.
+Check and add engine oil as necessary.
+See Maintenance and Lubrication \rightarrow Check Engine Oil Level.
+For other possible causes, see Troubleshooting \rightarrow Engine.

-If the engine oil level is sufficient and the lamp remains on, stop the engine immediately.
-See a Harley-Davidson dealer for service.
+If the engine oil level is sufficient and the lamp remains on, stop the engine immediately and see a Harley-Davidson dealer for service.